 Digital nomads’ productivity and quality of life are intrinsically linked to their location.
 Let’s face it, you won’t have a good time working or exploring if you’re too hot, fighting off mosquitoes or worried that someone is going to dash over and steal your laptop as you type.
 Likewise, you’ll need to earn in excess of your spending.
 So if you’re in a very expensive location, you may find that you are spending money faster than you can earn it.
 You also need to make sure you have the correct health insurance for a digital nomad lifestyle as hospital trips could be costly if you don’t.
 Another important consideration, since some of the below destinations have very different and often strict cultures to ours, is that if you are LGBTQ+, it’s important to research in advance the places where you can be completely yourself and non encounter any negativity.
 The International LGBTQ+ Travel Association have some great guides, for example their Gay Thailand travel guide for Chiang Mai below.

-With that all in mind, let’s take a look at some of the best cities in the world in which to be a digital nomad.Kuala Lumpur
+With that all in mind, let’s take a look at some of the best cities and cheapest countries in the world in which to be a digital nomad.Kuala Lumpur

 Kuala Lumpur offers pretty much everything you could want as a digital nomad.
 A friendly populace, safe streets and an incredible cost of living versus quality of living ratio.
 As you can see, you could get a spacious and well appointed place in Desa Parkcity for rent for a fraction of what you’d spend for a similar property in the UK.
 Or if you want to spoil yourself with a hotel stay, check out the best hotels in Kuala Lumpur.
 Also, because food is so inexpensive (but so, so good) you can dine like royalty and still not worry about how you’ll be able to afford next month’s accommodation.
 What’s more, the locals are friendly, welcoming and accommodating, and the city and surrounding areas offer a wealth of stunning architecture and jaw-dropping scenery.Barcelona